Residential

 Overall, a high-quality home in a growing area will make you more money through appreciation than you will ever save by waiting for a tiny drop in interest rates.

 2026 is looking like a very balanced year to buy a home.
-Since interest rates are finally steadying, prices aren't jumping wildly and builders are launching fewer but better projects, you can feel much more confident about making a move.
+Since interest rates are finally steadying, prices are no longer rising unpredictably, and builders are launching fewer but better projects, you can feel much more confident about making a move.

 Rather than trying to perfectly time the lowest interest rate, it is better to focus on what you can afford and the quality of the house.
 A good home in a great location will grow in value much more than you will save by waiting for a tiny 0.25% drop in rates.
 For both families and long-term investors, 2026 is a strong year to enter the market.